Drivers of asymmetry in synthetic H I emission-line profiles of galaxies in the EAGLE simulation: Summary

 \item In agreement with \citet{Watts2020b} (see also \citealt{Watts2020}), we find that satellite galaxies in \eagle typically have more asymmetric $\HI$ line profiles than centrals (see Fig.~\ref{cenvsatasym}), likely due to the different environmental processes that affect their evolution.
 In order to test this, we quantified three separate environmental processes -- ram pressure stripping due to the surrounding IGM, tidal stripping due to the background host halo, and dynamical heating due to satellite--satellite encounters -- and assessed their impact of on the asymmetries of the $\HI$ lines of satellites.
 We find that ram pressure and tidal stripping are strong contributors to satellite asymmetry.
 Encounters between satellites are not (Fig.~\ref{stripvsasym}).

 \end{enumerate}

-Though our results shed light on the origin of $\HI$ emission line asymmetries, there are important caveats that warrant consideration.
+Though our results shed light on the origin of $\HI$ emission-line asymmetries, there are important caveats that warrant consideration.
 First, the $\HI$ and ${\rm H_2}$ content of \eagle galaxies was determined in post-processing using a simple empirical model that does not include a self-consistent treatment of the cold and warm phases of the ISM.
 Although the predictions of the model agree well with observations in some respects \citep{Bahe2016,Crain2017}, the model neglects several important processes, such as ionization due to local sources and cosmic rays, the formation of ${\rm H_2}$ on dust grains and its destruction due to Lyman-Werner photons.
 We note, however, that other prescriptions -- such as the ones proposed by \citet{K13} and \citet{GD14}, in which the impact of Lyman-Werner photons from local sources can be included -- give similar results to the ones presented in this paper.

 \eagle is among the few simulations with sufficient (mass and spatial) resolution and volume to carry out studies such as ours, but it nevertheless offers limited statistics: only a few thousand galaxies are sufficiently well-resolved to allow their $\HI$ line profiles to be modelled robustly, most of them centrals.
-This precludes binning galaxies in multiple dimensions, which, in our opinion, is essential if we are to disentangle the various physical processes that give rise to the diversity of line profile asymmetries.
+This precludes binning galaxies in multiple dimensions which, in our opinion, is essential if we are to disentangle the various physical processes that give rise to the diversity of line profile asymmetries.
+For example, the results presented in Figs~\ref{Asymfgas} to \ref{assembly} indicate that there is considerable overlap in any one galaxy or halo property and the asymmetry of its line profile.
+This suggests that there are likely multiple drivers of asymmetry, and unravelling them will likely require a larger-volume simulation than \eagle but of comparable (or better) mass resolution.

 These limitations prohibited us from carrying out ``strong convergence'' tests of $\HI$ line asymmetries, and \eagleNS's mass resolution restricted our analysis to galaxies that are relatively gas-rich.
 This, combined with the limited volume of \eagleNS, places constraints on the diversity of galaxies used in our study and the environments in which they form.
 There is thus considerable scope for future studies of line profile asymmetries using larger-volume and/or higher-resolution simulations that can overcome the these limitations, which may provide a more holistic picture of the origins of $\HI$ line asymmetry.